EdinburghUniversityCurlingClub/Constitution/README.md

 To edit the constitution, you need to edit your own copy, and then send over your changes for us (admins) to review!

-1. If you can see a message saying 'This fork is ___ commits behind ______' then click the text to pull changes.
+1. If you can see a message saying 'This fork is ___ commits behind EdinburghUniversityCurlingClub:main.' then press Sync Fork -> Update Changes to pull changes.
 If it says that you're up-to-date, great!
 2. Click on the constitution.md file, and then press the pencil icon in the top-right.
 This is Edit Mode :).
 It is written in a syntax called Markdown.
 Basically you can just type normally, but you can style your text easily (try putting a # or a * in front of a word...).
 2. Make any changes you want to the file.
 To save your changes, go to the bottom of the page, and fill in the box.
 Just write a few words stating what you did (i.e. Update Treasurer role) and press Commit Changes.
 3. Feel free to keep editing and saving until you want to send it to us!

+## Sending a Commit

+A commit is a set of changes you've made to files, that can be passed to us to add to the official copy.
+On the repo home page (where you see the names of all the files), it should say that you are ahead of EdinburghUniversityCurlingClub:main.
+1. Press the 'commit ahead' text and then press Create Pull Request (and then again).
+2. That's it - we've got your commit :)